 If you want to remove only extensions, just switch to the Extensions section, select unneeded extensions and click the Remove button.

 App Cleaner & Uninstaller finds and shows even the remains of already removed apps.
-So if you have deleted Grammarly manually, you can switch to the Remains section and check for its leftovers.
+So if you have deleted Grammarly manually, you can switch to the Remaining Files section and check for its leftovers.

-And finally, if you want to cancel your Grammarly account, follows these two steps:
+And finally, if you want to cancel your Grammarly account, follows these three steps:

 - Log in to your account using any Internet browser.